matt-manes/pathier/README.md

 * naming the parent with moveup()
 * subtracting a number of levels from the current path
 * naming the parent of the path you actually want with move_under()
+* separating a relative path at a named parent with separate()
 <pre>
 >>> from pathier import Pathier
 >>> path = Pathier("C:/some/directory/to/some/file/on/the/system")